 It is well-known that in this limit, the Hubbard model features two types of excitations, associated with the transport of charge and spin respectively~\cite{Hirsch1985Two,Kotliar1986New,White1989Numerical,Lee1989Gauge}.
 Furthermore, the charge excitations can be either positive or negative, corresponding to sites with zero or two electrons, and their creation comes with a large energy cost of order $U$.
 By analogy with conventional semiconductors, we thus expect this system to support well-defined excitons in the dilute-charge limit.
 However, long-wavelength spin excitations do not come with an energy cost, and their presence plays a significant role in determining the exciton properties.

 There are many formalisms with which to study the Hubbard model~\cite{Ogawa1975Gutzwiller,MacDonald1988Expansion,Li1989Spin,Lee2006Doping}.
 Since our focus is on the motion of only a few charges within a background of spin excitations, the slave-particle formalism is particularly well-suited~\cite{SchmittRink1988Spectral,Kane1989Motion,Han2016Charge}.
-The steps of our calculation are as follows: \begin{enumerate}[i)] \item Express the Hamiltonian in terms of slave particles -- doublons, holons, \& spinons -- and reduce to the t-J model following the standard procedure~\cite{Auerbach1994}. \item Make a mean-field approximation to the Heisenberg interaction, thus neglecting the back action of doublons and holons on the magnetic order. \item Calculate the dispersion of individual doublons and holons in the magnetic background via the self-consistent Born approximation. \item Calculate exciton properties using the Bethe-Salpeter equation. \end{enumerate}
+The steps of our calculation are as follows: \begin{enumerate}[i)] \item Express the Hamiltonian in terms of slave particles -- doublons, holons, \& spinons -- and reduce to the t-J model following the standard procedure~\cite{Auerbach1994}. \item Treat the Heisenberg interaction within semiclassical and mean-field approximations, while neglecting the back action of doublons and holons on the magnetic order. \item Calculate the dispersion of individual doublons and holons in the magnetic background via the self-consistent Born approximation. \item Calculate exciton properties using the Bethe-Salpeter equation. \end{enumerate}

-The major limitation of this program is the use of mean field theory to describe the magnetic order.
-Thus we do not claim to have quantitatively accurate results for small magnetization.
-That said, we do expect that the qualitative trends seen here are accurate, especially near the equilibrium value of magnetization, for which mean field theory is known to work reasonably well (see Ref.~\cite{Han2016Charge} and references therein).
+The major limitation of this program is our approximate description of the magnetic order.
+Thus we do not claim to have quantitatively accurate results, especially at small magnetization.
+That said, we do expect that the qualitative trends seen here are accurate, including near the equilibrium value of magnetization, for which mean field theory is known to work reasonably well (see Ref.~\cite{Han2016Charge} and references therein).